Ōtari-Wilton's Bush: Ōtari-Wilton's Bush Trust

-The Ōtari-Wilton's Bush Trust was formed as a Registered Charitable Trust in 2001.
-The trust deed registered with the application describes the principal purpose of the trust as: "To educate the local and wider community in New Zealand flora, thereby fostering public awareness and appreciation of native plants and of the environmental importance of their protection, conservation and rehabilitation and promoting the unique botanic diversity of Ōtari-Wilton’s Bush".
+The Ōtari-Wilton's Bush Trust was formed as a registered charitable trust in 2001.
+The trust deed registered with the application describes the principal purpose of the trust as: "To educate the local and wider community in New Zealand flora, thereby fostering public awareness and appreciation of native plants and of the environmental importance of their protection, conservation and rehabilitation and promoting the unique botanic diversity of Ōtari-Wilton's Bush".
 The trust is a member of the New Zealand Plant Conservation Network.
 One of the founding trustees was the renowned New Zealand botanist John Dawson.

-Although Ōtari-Wilton's Bush is owned and managed by the Wellington City Council, the Ōtari-Wilton's Bush Trust has a significant role in supporting the objectives of the gardens, via education programmes, marketing initiatives and hands on volunteering.
+Although Ōtari-Wilton's Bush is owned and managed by the Wellington City Council, the Ōtari-Wilton's Bush Trust has a significant role in supporting the objectives of the gardens, via education programmes, marketing initiatives and arranging volunteers.
+Work undertaken by the volunteers includes predator control, garden maintenance, weeding, replanting, and acting as hosts for visitors, including hosting organised tours of the gardens.